 If you have access to fresh sour cherries, drop everything and make this pie!
 If you don’t have access to fresh cherries, go ahead and use frozen or jarred cherries.
 You can even use sweet cherries in this pie.

 I may have mentioned 1 or 1010223039 times that I have a sour cherry tree in my back yard.
 I swear I planted that tree specifically so I could make sour cherry pie.
 I love cherry pie that much.

-Tips for making a perfect Sour Cherry Crumb Pie:
+Pastry Chef Tips for making Cherry Crumb Pie:

 - Even though you only need one crust, make a full recipe of Perfect Pie Dough and freeze the other half to use another day.